-- We are seeking students whose gender identity, expression, and/or biological sex align with man, masculinity, and/or male.
+- We are seeking students whose gender identity, expression, and/or biological sex align with man, masculine, and/or male.

 - Each cohort of the program has space for up to 12 participants.

-- Participants are expected to attend all sessions, for the full 90 minutes.
+- Participants are expected to attend all sessions, for the full two hours.

 - Participants must be enrolled at the University of Kansas, either as an undergraduate or graduate student.

-- Participants are expected to complete weekly journal prompts based on personal reflection on the week's discussion, as well as optional, but encouraged, readings provided.
+- Participants are expected to complete weekly journal prompts based on personal reflection on the week's discussion, as well as optional, but encouraged, readings and other assignments provided.